 What can I say about Old Pulteney that I didn’t say in my review of the 17 year?
 I promise not to talk about Jim Murray… oops.

-Old Pulteney 12 year is aged only in ex-bourbon casks, and can be found (with a little hunting) for $32 a bottle, although recent fame caused by the attentions of the aforementioned author have driven up prices of the entire OP range.
+Old Pulteney 12 year is aged only in ex-bourbon casks, and can be found (with a little hunting) for $32 a bottle, although recent fame caused by the attentions of the aforementioned author have driven up prices of the entire OP range (even the NAS Navigator).
 You may have to pay $42.

 Nose: Everyone always says ‘salty’ when talking about OP.
 To me, it smells more like a heavily vegetal tequila.
 Seaweed, cooked cactus (nopales), lime peel, and a hint of vanilla.
 All of the aromas are robust – nothing light about this whisky.

 Palate: Salted caramel, roasted chestnuts, a sticky, industrial grime (a little like the ‘dirty’ flavor of Springbank), like grimy pennies.

 Finish: Some sweetness arrives, dry taffy, shortbread cookies.
 The finish gets grassy again, but without any bitterness.
 Ends on the woody side.

 With Water: Water adds a tart note, a more distinct lime peel or even key lime pie, to the nose and makes the finish slightly sweeter.
 Some water can’t hurt.

 Overall: Somewhat of a rollercoaster of unique flavors and aromas, paired with off-putting and off-seeming notes like grimy pennies.
 It’s a bit like a woodsier, grassier, more tequila-like variant of Springbank.
 Very little sweetness, this is almost more of an aperitif or digestif than a dessert drink, although missing the bitter herbs.
 I would seek out a taste of this before committing to a bottle, even if you’re a Springbank fan.
 It’s just not for everybody.